mortonprod/DesignConcepts/README.md

 * Fade to white; then show letters flashing: Now try some components?;
 * Click on component to show some example components with this style.

+##Unresolved issues

+1. How to use to add animation with js and get it to work at a different time.
+So one animation then another
+2. Transitions need to be specified before they can be changed.
+So need to put left somewhere 3.Transition don't work with animations

 ##Resources